 The hotel prides itself on its food, and during your stay you’ll be able to enjoy an included cookery demonstration – a great way to take a taste of Spain back to your own kitchen.
 As the chef cooks up a storm, you’ll be able to taste a selection of wine from the area, each carefully selected by the hotel’s owner, Felipe.

 During your stay, you can enjoy the following programme of activities and entertainment.
 Some activities are at an additional charge.
 Activities may change from time to time.

-- A cookery demostration with a selection of wines
+- A cookery demonstration with a selection of wines

 - Live music/flamenco dancing

-- A talk on interesting facts and differences of the British and Spanish cultures
+- A talk on interesting facts and differences between the British and Spanish cultures

 - Mystery tours (extra charge)